-If the Ending Index Level declines from the Initial Index Level by more than 10%, you will lose 1% of the principal amount of your notes for every 1% that the Index declines beyond 10% and your payment at maturity per \$1,000 principal amount note will be calculated as follows:
+Your investment will be fully exposed to any decline in the Index.
+If the Ending Index Level declines from the Initial Index Level, at maturity you will lose 1% of the principal amount of your notes for every 1% that the Index declines beyond the Initial Index Level.
+Accordingly, if the Index Return is negative, your payment at maturity per \$1,000 principal amount note will be calculated as follows:

-\$1,000 + [\$1,000 x (Index Return + 10%)]
+\$1,000 + (\$1,000 x Index Return)